 Assess Your Child's Asthma Symptoms

-For children with asthma, the lungs and airways can become inflamed due to certain triggers like pollen, exercise or respiratory infection.
+For children with asthma, the lungs and airways can become inflamed due to certain triggers like pollen, exercise or respiratory infections.
 Asthma can cause daily symptoms that can affect a child’s ability to play, participate in sports, attend school and sleep.
 If left unmanaged, children can experience asthma attacks, which can be dangerous.

 While childhood asthma can’t be cured, learning to assess your child’s symptoms, recognize warning signs, and manage symptoms can keep your child’s asthma under control.